emilyblackstein/First_Group_Work/README.md

 # Group Project Outline
-## Our project aims to create a predictive analysis tool that estimates the future value of different currencies based on certain inputs.
-We will look to estimate these currencies based on inputs such as oil prices, government debt, net exports, and R&D. In order to achieve this, the data we choose should reflect the correlation between the identified inputs and exchange rate trends in the past.
+## Our project aims to create a predictive analysis tool that estimates the future value of the US dollar based on certain inputs.
+We will look to estimate the US dollar based on inputs such as oil prices, government debt, net exports, and R&D. In order to achieve this, the data we choose should reflect the correlation between the identified inputs and exchange rate trends in the past.

 ## Possible Sources of Data Include: